dalong0514/readnotes/20190102原文复制/2019091The-Joy-of-Search/2019091The-Joy-of-Search0101.md

 To start with, there’s so much information available online that you might be forgiven for thinking it’s all online somewhere.
 And it is truly amazing what is available with a quick Google search.
 We live in a time of fantastic information richness and depth.
 But it wasn’t always like this.
 And what’s more, you need to know where the limits are, and how to detect when you’ve hit them.

 One of the great discoveries of my young life was when I learned that there are books with answers in them that could satisfy my curiosity and let me do research almost instantaneously.
-Since I was a curious child, I found that by just picking up a volume of an encyclopedia.3 I could read about many wonderful things—Eritrea, Eisenhower, eggs (development of), Earth (planet), ecru (the color) … on and on.
+Since I was a curious child, I found that by just picking up a volume of an encyclopedia.
+3 I could read about many wonderful things—Eritrea, Eisenhower, eggs (development of), Earth (planet), ecru (the color) … on and on.
 All these riches—and just in the volume of the letter「E.」What mysteries lay in「F」or「G」?
 Why was there a volume「X, Y, and Z,」and not「M, N, and O」?

 That was then, this is now, and it’s difficult to find any reference content that’s organized alphabetically.
 Why would you, when it’s so much faster to do a search for what you seek?
 Today we have vast resources online, indexed by search engines, or sometimes organized into websites and databases—all there for the questing mind to use.